Mara-Li/OWUI-Archivist/README.md

 - Organizes archived files by knowledge collection (optional)
 - Updates existing files instead of duplicating them
 - Tracks active conversations per user to avoid duplicate archiving
+- Sends HTTP request to archive a previous conversation before writing the new one
 - Supports multiple API tokens (for shared Open WebUI instances)
 - Automatically deletes conversations from the knowledge base when deleted from Open WebUI
 - Logs actions and history (`archivist.log`, `archivist_history.log`)

 ---

-## 🗜️ How it works
+## 🧠 How it works

 1. **Pipeline:**
-   - When the user sends a message, the pipeline saves the conversation to `memories/{chat_id}.txt`
+   - When a user sends a message, the pipeline saves the conversation to `memories/{chat_id}.txt` or `.md`
-   - The pipeline tracks the current conversation in `memories/ongoing_conversations/{user_id}.txt`
+   - It stores a metadata JSON file per user in `memories/ongoing_conversations/{user_id}.json`
+   - When a new conversation is detected, it triggers the API (`/notify`) to archive the previous conversation

-2. **Loop:**
+2. **FastAPI Archive Service:**
-   - The loop scans the `memories` folder for finished conversations (i.e., not active anymore)
+   - The service listens for POST requests to `/notify`
-   - If a file is not currently ongoing, it:
+   - On receiving a notification, it:
-     - Moves it to the `archived/{knowledge_id}/` folder (if `archive_per_knowledge` is enabled)
-     - Uploads and indexes it into the corresponding knowledge base
+     - Uploads the conversation file
-   - If a chat was deleted, it removes both the file and its knowledge base record
+     - Adds it to the appropriate knowledge base
+     - Moves it to the archive folder
+     - Optionally removes old knowledge entries if the chat was deleted

 ---

 ## 📦 Setup

 ### 1. Clone the repository
 ```bash
 git clone https://github.com/Mara-Li/OWUI-Archivist.git